-Analysis | Sidney Powell’s Tucker Carlson-esque defense: ‘Reasonable people’ wouldn’t take her wild voter fraud claims as fact
+Analysis | Sidney Powell’s Tucker Carlson-esque defense: ‘Reasonable people’ wouldn’t take her wild voter-fraud claims as fact

 The lawsuit runs through dozens of examples of Powell’s allegedly defamatory claims after her late-November excommunication from the Trump legal team, when she was seemingly acting of her own volition.

 Powell’s legal team notably says these claims were made to support the lawsuits she filed “in support of President Trump,” not necessarily as part of his legal team.
-So the court will have to decided not only how much “litigation privilege” extends to statements made on TV and social media but also to someone merely supporting the legal effort of someone who isn’t their actual client.
+So the court will have to decide not only how much “litigation privilege” extends to statements made on TV and social media but also to someone merely supporting the legal effort of someone who isn’t their actual client.

-There are myriad huge questions involved in these lawsuits, which will determine the degree to which wild political conspiracy theories like these are protected speech, even if they damage a company like Dominion.
+There are myriad huge questions involved in these lawsuits, which will determine the degree to which wild political conspiracy theories like these are protected speech, even if they might damage a company like Dominion.
 And this one is a big one, given that Powell arguably went further than anyone except Lindell.

-But at its core, the biggest lesson should be to the tens of millions of Americans who believed the claims of Powell and her allies: She promised you “the Kraken,” and now she admits that maybe it was all just a myth.
+But at its core, the biggest lesson should be to the tens of millions of Americans who believed the claims of Powell and her allies: You’ve been sold a bill of goods.
+Such a lawsuit would provide, through the discovery process, a great forum for Powell to actually substantiate her claims.
+But she’s not focusing her defense on that.

+She promised you “the Kraken,” and now she admits that maybe it was all just a myth.